 Q. I’ve had Medicare Part B for several years, but now I’m starting a job that provides health insurance.
 Can I disenroll from Part B?
 If so, how?

-A. Yes, you can opt out of Part B. (But make sure that your new employer insurance is “primary” as explained in this previous question.
-If it’s “secondary” you’ll still need Part B.) To disenroll, you’re required to submit a form (CMS-1763) that must be completed either during a personal interview at a Social Security office or on the phone with a Social Security representative.
+A. Yes, you can opt out of Part B. (But make sure that your new employer insurance is “primary” to Medicare.
+If it’s “secondary” — perhaps because the employer has fewer than 20 employees — you may still need Part B.) To disenroll, you’re required to submit a form (CMS-1763) that must be completed either during a personal interview at a Social Security office or on the phone with a Social Security representative.
 For an interview, call the Social Security Administration at 1-800-772-1213, or your local office.

 Medicare insists on an interview to make sure you know the consequences of dropping out of Part B—for example, that you might have to pay a late penalty if you want to re-enroll in the program in the future.
 However, this is not a problem if you’re leaving Part B to enroll in primary health insurance from an employer.
-In the event that you lose this insurance in the future, you won’t incur a late penalty as long as you sign up for Part B again within eight months of losing your employer (or union) coverage.
+In the event that you lose this insurance in the future, you won’t incur a late penalty as long as you sign up for Part B again within eight months of retiring or otherwise stopping work.

 Patricia Barry is a senior editor at the AARP Bulletin.